openyurtio/openyurt/docs/tutorial/yurtctl.md

 and the path of the directory on edge node containing static pod files can be set by the option `--pod-manifest-path`.

 ## Create OpenYurt cluster
-`yurtctl init` will create an OpenYurt cluster, but the user needs to install the runtime in advance and ensure that the swap partition of the node has been closed.
+`yurtctl init` will create an OpenYurt cluster, and the user doesn't need to do pre-work, such as install the runtime in advance or ensure that the swap partition of the node has been closed.

 Using `yurtctl` to create an OpenYurt cluster can be done by doing the following:
 ```
-$ _output/bin/yurtctl init --image-repository=registry.cn-hangzhou.aliyuncs.com/google_containers --kubernetes-version=v1.18.8  --pod-network-cidr=10.244.0.0/16
+$ _output/bin/yurtctl init --apiserver-advertise-address 1.2.3.4 --openyurt-version v0.5.0 --passwd 1234
 ```
+The `--apiserver-advertise-address` is the IP address of master, `--passwd` is ssh password of master, `--openyurt-version` is the the OpenYurt cluster version.
-In addition, the OpenYurt components version can be set by the option `--yurt-version`, and the OpenYurt components image registry can be set by the option `--yurt-image-registry`.
+In addition, and the OpenYurt cluster image registry can be set by the option `--image-registry`.
+If user want to get more help, please use `yurtctl init -h`.

 ## Join Edge-Node/Cloud-Node to OpenYurt